ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 There are two different options for deleting catalogue entries:

-* Delete all entries of a certain catalogue identified by its uuid
+* Delete all entries from a certain catalogue identified by its uuid
-* Delete one or more certain entries identified by their keys of a certain catalogue identified by its uuid
+* Delete one or more certain entries identified by their keys from a certain catalogue identified by its uuid

 The following examples illustrate these options.

-{% assign exampleCaption="Delete all entries of the catalogue with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}
+{% assign exampleCaption="Delete all entries from the catalogue with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}

 {% capture jsonrequest %}
 {% highlight http %}